 While the full cliff-top walk is quite long (around 18km / 11 miles end-to-end), even shorter sections, particularly around the Cuckmere Haven viewpoint near Seaford, provide stunning photo opportunities.

-All the details about the walk are in our Seven Sisters guide.
+All the details about the walk can be found in our Seven Sisters walk guide.

 GETTING THERE